 How important is Service to the Community to your business and why?

 Service to the Community is very important.
-I’ve bought my family up in the community, so if I can’t give back, then what am I doing?
+I’ve brought my family up in the community, so if I can’t give back, then what am I doing?
 I feel small retailers do service to the community better as we can be more proactive and reactive to changes.
 My store is community driven.
 I make a living out of them, so I give back to them as often as I can.

 What three things have you done since June 2021 that set you apart in Service to the Community?